How To Identify Customer Pain Points

 Use Customer Journey Mapping

 A customer journey map helps you visualize the entire process a customer goes through when interacting with your brand, from first becoming aware of your business to making a purchase and beyond.
 By mapping out this journey, you can identify pain points at different stages.
+Recognizing and addressing customer's pain points at various stages of the customer journey is crucial to fostering a customer-centric culture, enhancing satisfaction, and driving product growth.

 Monitor Customer Churn Rates